tobyS/indicator-chars/README.md

 - Checkout source files ( especially the DEB package ;-)

-- Create/Edit `~/.indicator-chars` if the one here isn't good enough for you
+- Create/Edit `~/.indicator-chars` file if the one here isn't good enough for you

   - Each row corresponds to a set of chars